-At its June 20 meeting, the School Board approved the strategic plan framework, which is the direct result of stakeholder input over the spring.
+At its June 20, 2022, meeting, the School Board approved the strategic plan framework, which is the direct result of stakeholder input during the spring of 2022.
 This framework includes a number of priority outcomes grounded in equity, four themes, and a number of associated objectives for each theme.
 See the approved framework.

 Each theme has objectives, which have strategic initiatives.
 Moving forward, teams will work on specific initiatives, and when complete and implemented, will move on to a new initiative.